One Careful Owner

 One Careful Owner (El inconveniente) is a 2020 Spanish comedy film directed by Bernabé Rico, starring Kiti Mánver and Juana Acosta.

 The film was nominated for three Goya Awards and two Feroz Awards.
 It was produced by La Claqueta PC and Talycual Producciones alongside El inconveniente AIE and La Cruda Realidad, with participation of Canal Sur Radio y Televisión and RTVE.

 Plot

+Sara is a successful career woman, working for a life insurance company.
+She has been married to Daniel (Daniel Grao) for eight years.
+No longer believing in the future of her marriage, she looks for her own apartment.

-Sara (Juana Acosta) is offered a perfect luxurious apartment at low rent.
-But there is one condition that she can't move in until the current owner Lola (Kiti Mánver) dies.
+The inexperienced estate agent Óscar introduces her to a beautiful apartment in the center of Seville, which is offered for an unusually low price.
+The apartment comes with one inconvenient condition: Sara can only move in when the current owner Lola dies.

+Sara meets Lola, who turns out to be an articulate and chain-smoking survivor of a triple bypass.
+An unusual friendship develops between the conservative career woman and the free-spirited older lady.